microsoft/terminal/doc/specs/#980 - SnapOnOutput.md

 At the time of introducing this, the infinite scrollback feature is not supported.
 This means that the buffer saves the history up to the `historySize` amount of lines.
 When infinite scrollback is introduced, the buffer needs to change its own contents to allow the user to scroll beyond the `historySize`.
 With infinite scrollback enabled and the mutable viewport **NOT** snapping to new output, the `TerminalCore` needs to keep track of...
 - what contents are currently visible to the user (in the current location of the mutable viewport)
 - how to respond to a user's action of changing the location of the mutable viewport (i.e.: snapOnInput, scroll up/down)

+### Private Mode Escape Sequences
+There are a couple of private mode escape sequences that some terminals use to control this kind of thing.
+Mode 1010, for example, snaps the viewport to the bottom on output, whereas Mode 1011 spans the viewport to the bottom on a keypress.

+Mode 1010 should set the `SnapOnOutput` value via a Terminal API.
+Mode 1011 should set the `SnapOnInput` value via a Terminal API.

 ## Resources